MrDOS/bna-scraper/README.md

 ## Using

-When run without arguments,
-the script will tell you about its supported arguments.
+When run with the `--help` argument, the script will tell you about its supported arguments and options.
 In POSIX-like shells:

-    ./scrape
+    ./scrape --help

 Or on Windows:

-    python3 scrape
+    python3 scrape --help

 This script doesn't know how to log into the BNA website, so you'll need to do so on its behalf.